-During the year under review, the company's activities focussed on exploration activities at the Chagai project in Balochistan, Pakistan, following a successful fund-raising through a non-renounceable rights issue to existing shareholders that was completed early in 2011.
-This project is situated in the Tethyan magmatic arc, which extends from Turkey, through Iran into Pakistan and hosts a number of copper gold deposits including the Saindak copper-gold mine and the giant Reko Diq copper-gold deposit of Tethyan Copper Company limited (TCC) (see below).
-The Company has been exploring the region since 1998 and currently holds three Exploration Licences (ELs) that were granted in 2009, replacing earlier ELs that had expired.
+During the year under review, the company's activities focussed on finding a joint venture partner for the Chagai project in Balochistan, Pakistan.
+This project is situated in the Tethyan magmatic arc, which extends from Turkey, through Iran into Pakistan and hosts a number of copper gold deposits including the Saindak copper-gold mine and the giant Reko Diq copper-gold deposit of Tethyan Copper Company Limited.
+Lake Resources has been exploring the region since 1998.

-At Koh-i-Sultan, we are exploring for world-class copper and gold deposits associated with an extensive system of intensely altered breccia and volcanics on the margin of an extinct volcanic caldera.
-During the year under review, a 17-hole, reverse circulation (RC), percussion drilling program totalling 2,070 m was undertaken.
-Geologically significant gold and trace elements were intersected in a number of holes.
-These results support the accumulating evidence of potential for economic porphyry copper-gold deposits.
+At Koh-i-Sultan, exploration targets are worldclass copper and gold deposits associated with an extensive system of intensely altered breccia and volcanics on the margin of an extinct volcanic caldera.
+Lake Resources has undertaken drilling programs in 2005, 2007-8 and 2012.
+Geologically significant copper, gold and trace elements have been intersected in a number of holes ¬ these results support the accumulating evidence of potential for economic porphyry copper-gold deposits.